Key takeaways

 How can I calm my anxiety fast?

 Medication is an option for long-term anxiety.
-But, they are not always an instant fix.
+But, it is not always an instant fix.
 Anti-anxiety medications, such as Ativan, Klonopin, or Xanax, can work quickly—within minutes or hours.
 Antidepressant medications, sometimes used to treat anxiety, can take a few weeks to reach maximum effectiveness.
 As Heathman explains, “Medication can take much longer to work as medication must be ingested, digested, absorbed, and then transferred in the bloodstream.”

 If you’re experiencing anxiety for the first time or you’re having an unexpected spike of anxiety, there are some techniques you can employ in the moment to help with your developing symptoms.
 “Sudden onset anxiety is best controlled with relaxation techniques,” Heathman says, which “can work instantly after being employed.”
 Some calming strategies include:

-• 5-4-3-2-1 technique: Name (out loud, or in your thoughts) five things you can see around you.
+- 5-4-3-2-1 technique: Name (out loud or in your thoughts) five things you can see around you.
 Acknowledge four things you can touch.
 Identify three things you can hear.
 Name two things you can smell.
 Acknowledge one taste.
 This can help ground you in the moment.

-• Visualization strategies: Use your imagination to induce calmness.
-Pick an image that makes you feel soothed, like your cozy bed, or a beach.
+- Visualization strategies: Use your imagination to induce calmness.
+Pick an image that makes you feel soothed, like your cozy bed or a beach.
 Then picture it when anxiety takes hold.

-• Listening to music: Some research has found that listening to music can reduce cortisol (aka the stress hormone) levels.
+- Listening to music: Some research has found that listening to music can reduce cortisol (aka the stress hormone) levels.

-• Exercise: Kassab explains that regular, moderate exercise is an “instantly gratifying anxiety reduction tool.”
+- Exercise: Kassab explains that regular, moderate exercise is an “instantly gratifying anxiety reduction tool.”
 Meaning, a quick workout can immediately reduce anxious feelings.

 What’s next?

-“Anyone can feel anxious at times and it’s even more important to realize that feeling anxious does not mean something is wrong with you,” Crombie says.
+“Anyone can feel anxious at times, and it’s even more important to realize that feeling anxious does not mean something is wrong with you,” Crombie says.

 If you’re concerned about worsening anxiety, or a sudden onset of anxiety, then it’s important to consult a medical professional.
 Heathman suggests that you seek a consultation when your anxiety doesn’t resolve with continued practice of relaxation techniques.
 A person experiencing anxiety may be prescribed medication or referred for therapy.

 It’s totally normal to seek out a therapist who can help you learn the strategies described here.
-For more information on seeking help or treatment or anxiety support, visit the National Alliance on Mental Health or call the Substance Abuse and Mental Health Services Administration helpline at 1-800-662-HELP.
+For more information on seeking help or treatment or anxiety support, call the National Alliance on Mental Health helpline at 1-800-950-NAMI or the Substance Abuse and Mental Health Services Administration helpline at 1-800-662-HELP.
 You can also contact your insurance company for a list of therapists in your network.
 If you or a loved one is experiencing suicidal thoughts or self-harm, call the National Suicide Prevention Lifeline at 1-800-273-8255 or visit the nearest emergency room.
 Don’t be afraid to seek emergency care when your symptoms are severe!